-Erika Dickerson-Despenza is a Blk feminist poet-turned-playwright, educator and grassroots organizer from Chicago, Illinois.
-She’s a 2018-2019 Dramatists Guild Foundation Playwriting Fellow and The Lark’s 2018 Van Lier New Voices Fellow.
-She is a member of Ensemble Studio Theatre's Obie-winning Youngblood collective and a New Georges affiliated artist.
-Her work has been developed at The Lark, New York Stage and Film and Jackalope Theatre and is currently being developed at The Public Theater.
-Select stage plays include: a water tetralogy examining water as a reflection of Blk women’s bodies as sites of consciousness development and exile during key events in Black History: ocean’s lip/ heaven’s shore (the Middle Passage), took/tied hung/split (Jim Crow), shadow/land (Hurricane Katrina) and cullud wattah (Flint Water Crisis).
-In addition to this fourfold work, she is currently developing a 10-play Katrina Cycle, focused on the effects of Hurricane Katrina and its state-sanctioned man-made disaster.
+Erika Dickerson-Despenza is a Blk feminist poet-turned-playwright, educator, and grassroots organizer from Chicago, Illinois.
+She’s a 2018-2019 Dramatists Guild Foundation Fellow, The Lark’s 2018 Van Lier New Voices Fellow, and a 2018 Relentless Award Semifinalist.
+Erika is a member of Ars Nova Play Group and Ensemble Studio Theatre's Obie-winning Youngblood collective.
+She is also a New Georges affiliated artist.
+Her work has been developed at The Lark, New York Stage and Film, and Jackalope Theatre, and is currently being developed at The Public Theater.
+Select stage plays include: a water tetralogy examining water as a reflection of Blk women’s bodies as sites of consciousness development and exile during key events in Black History: ocean’s lip/ heaven’s shore (the Middle Passage), took/tied hung/split (Jim Crow), shadow/land (Hurricane Katrina), and cullud wattah (Flint Water Crisis).
+In addition to this fourfold work, she is currently developing a 10-play Katrina Cycle, including [hieroglyph], focused on the effects of Hurricane Katrina and its state-sanctioned, man-made disaster.